-When such conditions (1, 2 and 3 above) exist, the surge and sway forces and the yaw moment acting on the moored vessel shall, as a minimum, be established in accordance with Section 3103F.5.5.
-If the demands from such evaluation are greater than 75 percent of the mooring system capacity (breaking strength of mooring lines), then a more sophisticated dynamic analysis is required.
+When such conditions (1, 2 and 3 above) exist, the surge and sway forces and the yaw moment acting on the moored vessel shall, as a minimum, be established in accordance with Section 3103F.5.5 or by dynamic analysis.

 For MOTs located in ports, the passing distance, L, may be established based on channel width and vessel traffic patterns.
-The guidelines established in the Department of Defense, UFC 4-150-06, Figure 5-17 [5.7] for interior channels may be used.
-The "vertical bank" in Figure 5-17 of [5.7] shall be replaced by the side of the moored vessel when establishing the distance, "L."
+The guidelines established in the Department of Defense, UFC 4-150-06, Figure 5-17 [5.6] for interior channels may be used.
+The "vertical bank" in Figure 5-17 of [5.6] shall be replaced by the side of the moored vessel when establishing the distance, "L."